Support us | Visit us | Contact us

 The recipient is chosen by the Council of the Royal Society on the recommendation of the Joint Physical and Biological Sciences Awards Committee.
 Nominations are valid for five years after which the candidate cannot be re-nominated until a year after the nomination has expired.

-Professor Neil Greenham has been awarded the 2012 Kavli Medal and Lecture for his exceptional work on hybrid materials combining polymer semiconductors with inorganic nanoparticles, and their use in printable solar cells.
-He will give his lecture on 17 April 2013.
+Professor Neil Greenham has been awarded the Kavli Medal and Lecture for his exceptional work on hybrid materials combining polymer semiconductors with inorganic nanoparticles, and their use in printable solar cells.
+He gave his lecture on 17 April 2013.

 Clifford Paterson Lecture: Given on a subject in the field of engineering.